Strategic Management Process

 There are three (3) aspects to strategy making/formulation such as:

-- strategy process - Strategy process refers to the manner in which strategies come about;
+- Strategy process - Strategy process refers to the manner in which strategies come about;

-- strategy content - Strategy content is the actual strategy - i.e., the system of decisions, actions to be performed, and goals to be achieved - the product or output of the strategy process;
+- Strategy content - Strategy content is the actual strategy - i.e., the system of decisions, actions to be performed, and goals to be achieved - the product or output of the strategy process;

-- strategy context - Strategy Context is the environment within which strategy operates and develops; it is the set of circumstances in and under which both strategy process and strategy content are determined.
+- Strategy context - Strategy Context is the environment within which strategy operates and develops; it is the set of circumstances in and under which both strategy process and strategy content are determined.
 (DeWit & Meyer, 2004).

 Management formulates strategies to guide how the organization conducts its business and how it will achieve its target objectives; and to deal with those identified strategic issues facing the organization.